Best Practices

 Driving continuous feature adoption isn’t a “set it and forget it” kind of thing.
 It’s important to maintain a steady and sustainable drumbeat of user enablement post-launch, so that new and returning visitors alike know its value and feel confident using it.

-Continue to keep an eye on analytics data to identify how well (and which) users are adopting the feature.
+Continue to keep an eye on product analytics data to identify how well (and which) users are adopting the feature.
 And look out for signs of users getting stuck or struggling with it (e.g. dropping off mid-workflow), or declining usage at the user or account level (which could indicate a technical or enablement issue).
 If you see users who are fully embracing and seeing value from the feature, you can dig into their behaviors via analytics and use that information to build in-app guidance or onboarding programs that encourage other users to follow along the same track.

 It’s also important to continue promoting the feature inside your product to make sure new and returning users are aware it exists (and why it’s so great).
 Different types of in-app messaging and guides are especially handy here.
 For example, you can segment users based on feature usage, then use lightbox or interstitial in-app guides to target the ones who haven’t yet engaged with the feature yet with value prop-focused messaging.
 You could add a user guide to the Resource Center in your product that gives users an always-available refresher on how to complete their workflows using the feature (which ultimately reduces your support backlog).
 Or once the feature has been live for a while and is seeing steady usage, you could roll back your promotional campaigns and add a simple tooltip near the feature to provide evergreen context on how to use it most effectively.